GCF transfers funds to UN Environment for Ecosystem Based Adaptation project in the Gambia

 The first tranche of USD 6 million marks the start of GCF’s disbursements in a joint project with UN Environment, a GCF Accredited Entity.

-The USD 20.5 million project is set to increase the climate resilience of rural Gambian communities at scale and to facilitate the development of a sustainable natural resource based economy by using Ecosystem Based Adaptation approaches.
+The USD 20.5 million project is set to increase the climate resilience of rural communities in the Gambia at scale and to facilitate the development of a sustainable natural resource based economy by using Ecosystem Based Adaptation approaches.